-- Level 1: fair value measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: fair value measurements are those derived from inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3: fair value measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1: fair value measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities: - Level 2: fair value measurements are those derived from inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3: fair value measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-38.3 Fair Value (continued)
+39.3 Fair Value (continued)

-Fair Value Measurements Recognised in the Statement of Financial Position (continued)
+Fair value measurements recognised in the statement of financial position (continued)

-Financ ial assets/financial liabilities Fair value Fair value hierarchy Valuation techniques and key inputs Significant unobservable input Relationship of unobservable inputs to fair value 2014 2013 1) Acquisition right of certain property, plant and equipment classified as derivative financial instruments in the consolidated statement of financial position Acquisition right of certain property, plant and equipment: US\$11,635,000 Acquisition right of certain property, plant and equipment: US\$12,647,000 Level 2 Measured at the fair value of the land and buildings associated with the acquisition right which is based on a valuation by 3rd party independent valuer.
-N/A N/A 2) Foreign currency forward contracts classified as derivative financial instruments in the consolidated statement of financial position Assets - US\$39,666,000; and Liabilities - US\$9,552,000 Assets - US\$5,073,000; and Liabilities - US\$9,880,000 Level 2 Quoted forward exchange rates and yield curves derived from quoted interest rates matching maturities of the contracts.
-N/A N/A 3) Held-for-trading non-derivative financial assets classified as held-for-trading investments in the consolidated statement of financial position Unlisted investment fund: US\$1,155,000 Unlisted investment fund: US\$1,000,000 Level 2 Quoted prices based on the prices of stocks invested by the investment fund.
-N/A N/A 4) Interest rate swaps classified as derivative financial instruments in the consolidated statement of financial position Liabilities (not designated for hedging) - US\$1,947,000 Liabilities (not designated for hedging) - US\$3,202,000 Level 2 Measured at the present value of future cash flows estimated and discounted based on the applicable yield curves derived from quoted interest rates.
+Finan cial assets/ financial liabilities Fair value Valuation techniques and key inputs Significant unobservable input Relationship of unobservable inputs to fair value 2013 2012 1) Acquisition right of certain property, plant and equipment classified as derivative financial instruments in the consolidated statement of financial position Acquisition right of certain property, plant and equipment: USD12,647,000 - Level 2 Measured at the fair value of the land and buildings associated with the acquisition right which is based on a valuation by 3 rd party independent valuer.
+N/A N/A 2) Foreign currency forward contracts classified as derivative financial instruments in the consolidated statement of financial position Assets - USD5,073,000; and Liabilities - USD9,880,000 Assets - USD5,706,000; and Liabilities - USD7,030,000 Level 2 Quoted forward exchange rates and yield curves derived from quoted interest rates matching maturities of the contracts.
+N/A N/A 3) Held-for-trading non-derivative financial assets classified as held-for-trading investments in the consolidated statement of financial position Unlisted investment fund: USD1,000,000 - Level 2 Quoted prices based on the prices of stocks invested by the investment fund.
+N/A N/A 4) Interest rate swaps classified as derivative financial instruments in the consolidated statement of financial position Liabilities (not designated for hedging) - USD3,202,000; Liabilities (not designated for hedging) - USD4,667,000 Level 2 Measured at the present value of future cash flows estimated and discounted based on the applicable yield curves derived from quoted interest rates.
+N/A N/A 5) Held-for-trading non-derivative financial assets classified as held-for-trading investments in the consolidated statement of financial position Listed equity securities in US: - Technology industry - USD5,980,000 Level 1 Quoted bid prices in an active market .
 N/A N/A